matloff/dsld/README.md

 # DSLD: Data Science Looks at Discrimination (An R Package)

+Authors:
-Authors: Norm Matloff (UC Davis), Taha Abdulla, Aditya Mittal, Arjun Ashok
+- Norm Matloff (UC Davis)
+- Taha Abdulla
+- Aditya Mittal
+- Arjun Ashok
+- Shubhada Martha
+- Billy Ouattara
+- Jonathan Tran
+- Brandon Zarate

 ## Overview

+Discrimination is a key social issue in the US and in a number of other countries.
+There is lots of available data with which one might investigate possible discrimination.
+But how might such investigations be conducted?

-Statistical and graphical tools for detecting and measuring discrimination and bias, be it racial, gender, age or other.
+Our **dsld** Statistical and graphical tools for tools for detecting and measuring discrimination and bias, be it racial, gender, age or other.
-This is an R package, with Python interfaces available.
+This is an R package.
+It is widely applicable; here are just a few use cases:

+- Quantitative analysis in instruction and research in the social sciences.
+- Corporate HR analysis and research.
+- Litigation involving discrimination and related issues.
+- Concerned citizenry.

 ## Analysis categories:

-* In the estimation realm, say investigating a possible gender pay gap.
+- In the estimation realm, say investigating a possible gender pay gap.
-In doing so, we must be careful to account for *covariates*, variables that may affect wages other than through gender.
+In doing so, we must be careful to account for *confounders*, variables that may affect wages other than through gender.

-* In a prediction context, with concern that an AI algorithm has built-in bias against some racial group.
+- In a prediction context, with concern that an AI algorithm has built-in bias against some racial group.
 We want to eliminate race from the analysis, and to also limit the effect of *proxies*, other variables that may be strongly related to race.

 In the first case, we are checking for *societal* or *institutional* bias.
 In the second, the issue is *algorithmic* bias.

 To distinguished between a "fair ML" dataset and a "statistics" one.
 Here is a side-by-side comparison: